Americans Hubbell-Donohue win Skate America ice dance - WHIZ News

 “I think we both accomplished that goal and, in doing so, accomplished the other goal of taking home the gold.”

+Russia’s Alexandra Trusova won Skate America’s women’s event in dominant fashion and needed only one quadruple jump to do so.

-Laurence Fournier Beaudry and Nikolaj Sorenson got bronze (190.13), just as they had at both their Grand Prix assignments two seasons ago; the Canadians did not have any Grand Prix opportunities last season due to the pandemic.
+Laurence Fournier Beaudry and Nikolaj Sorenson got bronze (190.13) in ice dance, just as they had at both their Grand Prix assignments two seasons ago; the Canadians did not have any Grand Prix opportunities last season due to the pandemic.

 The top four teams, including Spain’s Olivia Smart and Adrian Diaz (189.69), are coached by Marie-France Dubreuil, Patrice Lauzon and Romain Haguenauer at the Ice Academy of Montreal.